glumac/GIF-sifter/README.md

 ### About Gif Sifter

 This meme search web app was created with `create-react-app` and customized from there.

-It uses React, Redux with Thunk middleware (https://github.com/gaearon/redux-thunk) for state management, and Styled Components (https://github.com/styled-components/styled-components).
-Routing is handled through React Router (https://github.com/ReactTraining/react-router).
+It uses React, Redux with Thunk middleware (https://github.com/gaearon/redux-thunk) for state management, Routing is handled through React Router (https://github.com/ReactTraining/react-router).

+React components styles are attached using Styled Components (https://github.com/styled-components/styled-components.
+No CSS library or framework is used - layout is handled with modern CSS including Grid and Flexbox.

 To run the app locally, simply enter `npm run start`.